-In connection with our annual compensation review process, as described in the section of this proxy statement captioned "Board of Directors and Committees-Organization and Compensation Committee-Process of Determining Executive Compensation," the Compensation Committee reviews compensation tally sheets.
-The tally sheets assign dollar amounts to each component of the executive's compensation, including outstanding equity awards, current bonus and base salary, deferred compensation, employee benefits (including supplemental savings plan benefits), relocation benefits including income tax equalization, perquisites and potential change-in-control severance payments.
+In connection with its annual compensation review process, as described in the section of this proxy statement captioned "Board of Directors and Committees-Organization and Compensation employee benefits (including supplemental savings plan benefits), relocation benefits including income tax equalization, perquisites and potential change-in-control severance payments.
 The tally sheets are presented to the Compensation Committee to ensure it is aware of all compensation elements and the value of such elements.